CaueAlvesSilva/PodGenerator/README.md

 podgen YourPodName
 ```

-The above folders and files structure will be created:
+The below folders and files structure will be created:
 ```
 YourPodName
 │ - Gemfile